Hollister Adapt Lubricating Deodorant Questions

 Hisbiscus

-Yea I found that out quickly.
-I tasted like poisoned I see someone here uses baking soda but I think that would affect our kidneys to some degree.
-I mean the stoma a piece of the intestine it's going to absorb some of what we put in there right?
+Yeah, I found that out quickly.
+It tasted like poison.
+I see someone here uses baking soda, but I think that would affect our kidneys to some degree.
+I mean, the stoma, a piece of the intestine, is going to absorb some of what we put in there, right?

 AlexT